-I have no plans, commitments, or agreements to pursue outside employment if confirmed.
+I have no plans, commitments, or agreements to pursue outside employment during service with the court if I am confirmed.

 22. Sources of Income: List sources and amounts of all income received during the calendar year preceding your nomination and for the current calendar year, including all salaries, fees, dividends, interest, gifts, rents, royalties, licensing fees, honoraria, and other items exceeding \$500 or more (if you prefer to do so, copies of the financial disclosure report, required by the Ethics in Government Act of 1978, may be substituted here).